RIT-EVT/BMS/docs/source/srs.rst

 * Transmission of thermal state of battery pack
 * Transmission of battery pack voltage
 * Transmission of average cell voltage
-* Transmission of standard deviation of cell voltage
 * Exposure of BQ76952 chip

 Charging